EB-2 Visa Attorney in Dallas

 The subcategories are:

-- National interest waiver: There are certain people with extraordinary skills or knowledge that would be of great gain to the United States as a whole should they find work within the country.
-If you can prove that your employment in the States would be a positive national interest, the EB-2 requirements could potentially be waived.
+- There are certain people with extraordinary skills or knowledge that would be of great gain to the United States as a whole should they find work within the country.
+If you can prove that your new job would be a positive national interest, the EB-2 requirements could potentially be waived.

 You Can Bring Your Family With an EB-2 Visa